rouvinerh/IRC-Enterprise-Setup-Vagrant/README.md

 ## Known Issues
 1. The Windows hosts require manual logins to continue running `setup-DC.ps1` and `setup-windows.ps1` to start AD services.
+2. The bidirectional clipboard cannot be modified by Vagrant, and has to be configured manually within VirtualBox.
+Go to Machine > Settings > General > Advanced and changed Shared Clipboard to Bidirectional.